 Though Chinese international students are the biggest international student cohort in several countries, including the US, the UK, Australia and New Zealand, surprisingly little is known about the high school system from which they have come.
 Understanding this, however, can provide insight into possible opportunities that may be available to education institutions to connect and build relationships with this valuable demographic.

-So let’s take a closer look at the Chinese high school system:
+With this in mind, let’s take a closer look at the Chinese high school system:

 Public high schools